Kevin McQuillan speaks to HR expert Linda Paru who has become one of Papua New Guinea’s most successful business women.

 We are one of the few companies, like Price Waterhouse and Deloitte, which do human resource practices and payroll audits.

-the employer regularly communicating with the people; how do they do their record keeping; accuracy of time keeping for payroll; the benefits and health insurance they have for their people; leave compliance; do they have job descriptions and are they set down correctly in line with labour laws; how are they hiring; turnover, disciplinary procedures, internships.
+“Some of the things we audit are employee communications.
+We ask, for example, is the employer regularly communicating with the people; how do they do their record keeping; accuracy of time keeping for payroll; the benefits and health insurance they have for their people; leave compliance; do they have job descriptions and are they set down correctly in line with labour laws; how are they hiring; turnover, disciplinary procedures, internships.
 What is their performance management process?”

 Meanwhile, Paru is working with a gender expert on a joint ABD-DFAT project proposal that aims to provide mentoring for about 40 women, working closely with the Business Coalition for Women.